Before you sit down to write, you need a topic, and these essay writing topics can help you get started.

 Compare and Contrast Essays for Older Students

 Social media can keep people connected, but the increased push for social media connection can detract from in-person communication.
-This essay would explore the contrast between the two types of communication.
+This essay will explore the contrast between the two types of communication.

 Both exercise and diet play a role in health.
-This essay topic would explore the impact of both through the education system.
+This essay will explore the impact of both through the education system.

-The right side of the brain thinkers are typically more creative and artistic.
+Right side of the brain thinkers are typically more creative and artistic.
 The left side of the brain thinkers are analytical and mathematical.
-What’s more useful in today’s society?
-What can each type learn from their counterpart?
+What’s more valuable in today’s society?
+What can each type learn from its counterpart?
+And are you truly one type exclusively?

 Caffeine is a staple for many students and workers.
 It gives you a boost of energy in the morning, which allows you to get more done.
 It also helps if you have a test coming up and need to study hard.